scalawithcats/scala-with-cats/src/pages/monads/id.md

 This ties in with our understanding of functors and monads as sequencing type classes.
-Each type class allows us to sequence operations ignoring some kind of effect.
+Each type class allows us to sequence operations ignoring some kind of complication.
-In the case of `Id` there is no effect, making `map` and `flatMap` the same thing.
+In the case of `Id` there is no complication, making `map` and `flatMap` the same thing.

-Notice that we haven't had to write any type annotations in any of the method bodies above.
+Notice that we haven't had to write type annotations in the method bodies above.
-Scala is able to interpret values of type `A` as `Id[A]` and vice versa, simply by the context in which they are used.
+The compiler is able to interpret values of type `A` as `Id[A]` and vice versa by the context in which they are used.

 The only restriction we've seen to this is that Scala cannot unify types and type constructors when searching for implicits.